Stocks Advance As Inflation Slows - UrduPoint

 Turmoil in the US and European banking sectors this month -- which saw the collapse of three US banks and the forced takeover of Credit Suisse by UBS -- was triggered in part by rising interest rates.

-With fears over banks subsiding, traders are refocusing on the battle against inflation.

-Expectations for how high borrowing costs will go have changed as banks are likely to cut back on lending, which could mean central banks won't need to raise rates as much as previously expected.
+Danni Hewson, head of financial analysis at AJ Bell, said inflation remains a long way away from the two percent target set by policymakers but the considerable drop in recent months drop "might buy them a bit of thinking time and chance to gauge whether there are any more cracks waiting to appear in the banking sector."
+Expectations for how high borrowing costs will go have come down as banks are seen as likely to cut back on lending, which would mean central banks won't need to raise rates as much as previously expected.

 That has helped push up global equities, which had been under pressure through February and March.